-Making a reservation means your new home will be removed from the market and the price of the property will be held during the reservation period.
+Making a reservation means your new home will be If you need a mortgage, you'll need to complete a formal removed from the market and the price of the property will be held during the reservation period.
 This period allows you time to arrange your finances and check your legal paperwork before you exchange contracts.
-Please note that some mortgage offers may only be valid for six months, so if you are reserving your property ahead of that time, please be sure that the financial arrangements will remain valid.
-In order for your purchase to be secured, you must exchange contracts before the reservation period ends.
-Your Reservation Agreement sets out the key terms of the purchase of your new home and includes a reservation fee, which forms part of the deposit for your new home.
-This will be refunded if you change your mind before contracts are exchanged, but may be subject to deduction of reasonable administration costs and legal fees.
+Please note that some mortgage offers may only be valid for six months, so if you are reserving your property ahead We have a number of financial advisers who we of that time, please be sure that the financial arrangements recommend as they are familiar with the market and will remain valid.
+In order for your purchase to be secured, are specialists in new build mortgages.
+To obtain an you must exchange contracts before the reservation period AIP, Barratt London recommend TORC24 and London ends.
+Your Reservation Agreement sets out the key terms & Country: of the purchase of your new home and includes a reservation fee, which forms part of the deposit for your London & Country new home.
+This will be refunded if you change your mind Beazer House, Lower Bristol Road, Bath BA2 3BA before contracts are exchanged, but may be subject to T: 0800 923 2044 deduction of reasonable administration costs and legal E: barrattenguiries@lcplc.co.uk fees.
 We will let you know our estimated dates for completion at this stage.
+TORC24 application as soon as possible after you've signed your Reservation Agreement.
+It may be useful to find a new build financial adviser or mortgage broker to help you gather all the information you'll need for your application.

-We'll show you the floor plans and layouts at reservation, and provide information about fixtures and fittings.
-These may alter, and if so we will inform you (as explained at reservation).
-Subsequently, you will be offered help to make design choices to personalise your home, depending on the stage of construction.
+Orbital House, Park View Road, Berkhamsted, We'll show you the floor plans and layouts at reservation, Hertfordshire HP4 3EY and provide information about fixtures and fittings.
+These T: 0144 286 0700 may alter, and if so we will inform you (as explained at E: info@torc24.co.uk